 I wanted to take time out before my son arrived to do things that I feared (and had been told) I wouldn’t do for a long time.
 I went to the movies, met friends for long lunches, read books and I slept lots – because everyone insisted I should.
 Like you can bank sleep!

-I appreciate that many people don’t have the luxury or option of doing this, and many women work up until, or close to, their delivery date.
+I appreciate that many people don’t have the luxury or option of doing this, and many women work right up until their delivery date.

 Yet, the reality is that parenthood is like stepping into a NASA spacecraft.
 There’s a small countdown before we’re launched into another space.
-And most of us spend a long time floating around trying to get our head around what the hell we have done.
+And most of us spend a long time floating out there, trying to get our head around what the hell we have done.

-Sure, seeing women bouncing back to work not long after labour could be seen as empowering.
+Sure, seeing women bounce back to work not long after labour could be viewed as empowering.
 But for most of us, it’s a little intimidating.
-The idea that we should be able to cope, have it all and return to normal life asap is unrealistic.
+The idea that we should be able to cope, have it all and return to normal life ASAP is unrealistic.

 Living an “insta-worthy” life